 - health-related quality of life for older people

-The Everyday Interactions Measuring Impact Toolkit provides a quick, straightforward and easy way for health and care professionals to record and measure their public health impact in a uniform and comparable way.
+The Everyday Interactions: measuring public health impact provides a quick, straightforward and easy way for health and care professionals to record and measure their public health impact in a uniform and comparable way.

 The ultimate measure of physical health outcomes for people with mental health problems is an increased life expectancy and healthy life expectancy.

-The ‘Improving physical healthcare to reduce premature mortality in people with serious mental illness CQUIN 2017 to 2019’ by NHS England, focuses on improving physical healthcare to reduce premature mortality in people with serious mental illness (PSMI).
+The CQUIN 2017 to 2019 by NHS England, focuses on improving physical healthcare to reduce premature mortality in people with serious mental illness (PSMI).

 The CQUIN was introduced to support NHS England’s commitment to reduce the 20-year premature mortality rate in people with serious mental illness through improved assessment, treatment interventions, and communication between clinicians in primary and secondary care services.

-The national Preventing Ill Health by Risky Behaviours – Alcohol and Tobacco CQUIN has the potential to reduce the risk of physical health conditions such as heart disease, as well as reduce future hospital admissions.
+The national Health Matters: preventing ill health from alcohol and tobacco use has the potential to reduce the risk of physical health conditions such as heart disease, as well as reduce future hospital admissions.

 Data from the CQUIN’s first year of operation shows some improvements in the proportion of patients with mental health problems, who are being routinely screened and offered support for these health risks but there is wide variation across Mental Health Trusts.

-Quality and Outcomes Framework for 2017 to 2018 (QOF) includes several indicators relating to the physical health of people on the primary care register, for people with serious mental illness (patients with schizophrenia, bipolar affective disorder and other psychoses).
+Quality and Outcomes Framework (QOF) 2017 to 2018 includes several indicators relating to the physical health of people on the primary care register, for people with serious mental illness (patients with schizophrenia, bipolar affective disorder and other psychoses).